clinical-meteor/cookbook/cookbook/grammar.md

 ## Grammar

 **Semicolons**
-Obviously, everybody has their own opinions about grammar, and the Javascript specification (ECMA5 whatever) says that semicolons are option.
+Obviously, everybody has their own opinions about grammar, and the Javascript specification (ECMA5 whatever) says that semicolons are optional.
 Fair enough.
 But here's a reason to use semicolons:  eventmaps.

 ````js
 // eventmap will fail